-Typically evidence of a special need should first be sought by a medical practitioner.
+Typically evidence of a special need should first be provided by a medical practitioner.

-The allied health professional providing evidence must satisfy the following criteria:
+If evidence is being provided by an allied health professional, the allied health professional providing evidence must satisfy the following criteria:

 - The allied health professional's position has a demonstrated capacity to provide evidence related to the special need claim (for example, a psychologist providing evidence of a special need relating to trauma); - The allied health professional has a tertiary qualification (at a minimum) and is accredited and registered as needed in the state or territory in order to provide consultation on a public or private basis.